microsoft/playwright/docs/src/test-configuration-js.md

     toHaveScreenshot: {
       // An acceptable amount of pixels that could be different, unset by default.
       maxDiffPixels: 10,
+      // An acceptable number of pixels to vary the width or height by, 1 by default.
+      maxDiffSize: 2,
     },

     toMatchSnapshot: {
       // An acceptable ratio of pixels that are different to the
       // total amount of pixels, between 0 and 1.
       maxDiffPixelRatio: 0.1,
+      // An acceptable ratio for the difference in width or height,
+      // greater than 1.
+      maxDiffSizeRatio: 0.2,
     },
   },